Bharat0014/HGCalDetIDvalidation/README.md

 ### Code to Generate All Possible Raw DetIDs (Input csv for Producer)

 **Description**
-This script generates all possible raw DetIDs in csv formate.
+This script generates all possible raw DetIDs in csv format.

 **Key Features**